Detecting and Mitigating Hallucinations in Multilingual Summarisation: Reducing Hallucinations

 \textbf{Abstractiveness.} We also measure the levels of abstractiveness of different methods, which is known to be inversely correlated with faithfulness \cite{ladhak-etal-2022-faithful-or-extractive-tradeoff,daheim2023elastic}.
 In fact, reducing hallucinations has the side effect of encouraging the model to copy-paste spans of the document (i.e., acquiring an extractive behaviour).
 Following \citet{cao-etal-2022-hallucinated-but-factual-ENTFA-paper} and \citet{see-etal-2017-getTothePoint}, we use the percentage of novel $n$-grams in summaries compared with the document as a measure of abstractiveness.

 \Cref{fig:abstractiveness-vs-mfact} illustrates the distributions of abstractiveness and faithfulness for all models in six XL-Sum datasets.
-First, we note that both positive and negative predictions of \mFACT{} scatter with different levels of abstractiveness.
+Both positive and negative predictions of \mFACT{} scatter with different levels of abstractiveness.
 We also observe that summaries generated by the weighted loss method generally have a higher level of abstractiveness when they are similarly faithful compared with other baselines.
-In Table~\ref{tab:zero-shot-transfer-result}, we see most expert/anti-expert models sacrifice abstractiveness to improve faithfulness score.
-In contrast, the weighted loss approach produces more novel $n$-gram.
-All these results show that our method does not improve faithfulness by simply favouring extractive summaries.
+Table~\ref{tab:zero-shot-transfer-result} shows most expert/anti-expert models sacrifice abstractiveness to improve faithfulness score.
+In contrast, the weighted loss approach produces more novel $n$-grams.
+These findings show that our method does not improve faithfulness by simply favouring extractive summaries.

 \textbf{Human Evaluation.} Finally, we recruited human annotators from the Prolific platform\footnote{\url{https://app.prolific.co}} for a blind comparison between MAD-X and our weighted-loss model.
 We randomly sampled nine documents for each language and paired them with the summaries generated by the two models.
-We asked the human participants to evaluate the summaries via A/B testing.
-Participants first read the document, then select the better summary (or both, if they are similar) in terms of: \fbox{ \parbox{\columnwidth}{ \textbf{Informativeness}: \textit{An informative summary should cover as much information from the document as possible, while it should convey the main idea of the document.}
+We asked the human participants to evaluate the summaries via A/B testing in two aspects, \fbox{ \parbox{\columnwidth}{ \textbf{Informativeness}: \textit{An informative summary should cover as much information from the document as possible, while it should convey the main idea of the document.}